walkenho/walkenho.github.io/_posts/2019-01-21-interpolating-time-series-p2-spark.md

 excerpt: Introducing end-to-end time series interpolation in PySpark.
 ---

 This is the second out of two posts about interpolating time series data using PySpark and Python Pandas.
-Last week, we have covered how to use three different interpolation methods (forward filling, backward filling, interpolation) in Pandas, this week, we cover how we can implement the same functionality in PySpark.
+In [this post](https://walkenho.github.io/interpolating-time-series-p1-pandas/) last week, we covered how to use three different interpolation methods (forward filling, backward filling, interpolation) in Pandas, this week, we will cover how we can implement the same functionality in PySpark.
 The full code for this post can be found [here in my github](https://github.com/walkenho/tales-of-1001-data/blob/master/timeseries-interpolation-in-spark/interpolating_timeseries_p2_pyspark.ipynb).

 ## Preparing the Data and Visualization of the Problem

-We follow the same procedure as least week to generate a data set with missing values to interpolate.
+We follow the same procedure as last week to generate a data set with missing values to interpolate.
 First we generate a pandas data frame with some test data.
 The data set contains data for two houses and uses a $$sin()$$ and a $$cos()$$ function to generate some read data for a set of dates.
 To generate the missing values, we randomly drop half of the entries.

 ```python